 What these regulations establish is that you can bring your family to Spain under a legal status, so they will be able to live and work in the country without having to apply for any type of additional residence permit.

-As a foreigner who holds a residence permit in the country, you can apply for the family reunification residence visa for:
+As a foreigner who holds a residence permit in the country, you can apply for the family reunification visa for:

-• Your parents: father and mother
+• Your parents (father and mother)

 • Your spouse or civil partner

-• The parents of your spouse/civil partner (your mother and father in law)
+• The parents of your spouse/civil partner (your mother and father-in-law)

 • Your son or daughter provided that they are under 18 years old